 The most important thing is not to start your engine!
 If you have pumped gas into your diesel tank and then suddenly realized, all is not lost.
 Get some help and push your car to the side of the forecourt.

 If you can, avoid even turning on the ignition because that cycles the diesel lift pump.
-A diesel engine has two fuel pumps, an electric lift pump (moves diesel from tank to engine) and a mechanical high pressure pump (engine driven, fuel lubricated and creates super high fuel pressure).
+A diesel engine has two fuel pumps, an electric lift pump (moves diesel from tank to engine) and a mechanical high-pressure pump (engine driven, fuel lubricated, and creates super high fuel pressure).

 That said, the gas needs to be removed from the tank.
-That’s a messy job and can be dangerous, since gas is explosive and throws off a ton of vapors.
+That’s a messy job and can be dangerous since gas is explosive and throws off a ton of vapors.
 You’ll really need to call a mechanic and tell them what you have done.
-Indeed many mechanics specialize in this type work and will repair your car right there at the gas station.
+Indeed many mechanics specialize in this type of work and will repair your car right there at the gas station.

 No damage will have been caused to your car.
 However, the cost of this procedure can still run to $400 – $500 for a full fuel flush and filter.

 I started the car

 If you have started and ran the engine a while, the resulting damage depends on a few factors.